 - A school whose students achieve their best academic outcomes;

-- A school where less able students are accepted;
+- A school where all girls of all abilities are embraced;

 - A school whose learning environment supports innovative academic programs;